Skip to main content

 • Care transitions

-However, you can actually earn a few different types of degrees to qualify as a registered nurse—and the subjects a given program covers (and their level of rigor or extensiveness) may also vary according to the education level it provides.
-Depending on your previous education, current degrees, and career goals, you may pick any of the following to become an RN in Arizona:5
+There are a few different types of degrees that cover these topics and allow you to qualify as a registered nurse.
+The subjects a given program covers (and their level of rigor or extensiveness) may also vary according to the education level it provides.
+Depending on your previous education, current degrees, and career goals, you may pick any of the following health sciences programs to become an RN in Arizona:[4]

-Before applying to any of these programs, make sure that you meet their qualifications.
+Before applying to any of these programs, make sure that you meet their admission criteria and are eligible for admission.
 Each program will require you to hold a high school diploma or GED for entry.
-Additionally, most nursing programs will ask you to meet academic standards which may include:6
+Additionally, most nursing programs will ask you to meet academic standards, which may include:

 • One year of high school biology with a C or better